sisitech/SisitechDocs/docs/Notes/Meiu/Flutter/update to flutter 3.24.5.md

 ```

 ## Move over any permission required to the new `AndroidManifest.xml` permissions and other settings
+This includes

+1. The permissions
+1. Any receivers for instance sms
+1. The application label
+1. The application Icon

 ## Clean the project
 ```bash